-Council determines the weight of the public interest considerations in favour and against disclosure and comes to a conclusion about whether the factors favouring non-disclosure are strong enough to outweigh the factors in favour of disclosure (taking into account the presumption in favour of disclosure).
+Council determines the weight of the public interest considerations in favour and against disclosure and whether the factors favouring non-disclosure are strong enough to outweigh the factors in favour of disclosure (considering the presumption in favour of disclosure).

-The GIPA Act (section 14) provides an exhaustive list of public interest considerations against disclosure.
+Section 14 of the GIPA Act provides an exhaustive list of public interest considerations against disclosure.
 These are the only considerations against disclosure decision makers can consider in applying the public interest test:

-- · responsible and effective government - law enforcement and security - individual rights, judicial processes and natural justice - business interests of agencies and other persons - environment, culture, economy and general matters - becrecy provisions specifically provided in legislation - exempt documents under interstate Freedom of Information legislation.
+- responsible and effective government - law enforcement and security - individual rights, judicial processes and natural justice - business interests of agencies and other persons - environment, culture, economy and general matters - secrecy provisions specifically provided in legislation - exempt documents under interstate Freedom of Information legislation.